A framework of partial error correction for intermediate-scale quantum computers: Results

-In the previous section, we focused on the effective noise rates of the three different types of two-qubit gates considered in our partial error correction framework, observing that coupling clean and noisy qubits using $\widetilde {CNOT} $ introduces more noise than coupling two noisy qubits.
-In this section, we increase the number of logical qubits and observe an advantage of partial error correction over all-noisy computation when a clean qubit threshold is passed.
+Thus far, we have focused on the effective error rates of the three different types of two-qubit gates considered in our partial error correction framework, observing that coupling clean and noisy qubits using $\widetilde {CNOT}$ introduces more noise than coupling two noisy qubits.
+We now increase the number of logical qubits and observe an advantage of partial error correction over all-noisy computation when a clean qubit threshold is passed.
+We perform benchmarking of random Clifford circuits of increasing depth and size, explore whether trading logical qubits for a larger number of physical qubits can be advantageous.
+Furthermore, we investigate the performance of our framework at realistic two-qubit gate error rates using quantum error detection.